 Despite these defenses, the fundamental challenge to conventionalism remains: how can we account for the possibility of justified dissent and critical evaluation of established norms?
 If we accept that conventions play a crucial role in shaping our understanding of the world, how can we avoid falling into a trap of conformity and stagnation?

-Furthermore, we need to develop a set of critical tools for evaluating conventions.
+To build on this, we need to develop a set of critical tools for evaluating conventions.
 We need to ask ourselves:

 - Who benefits from this convention?